sjsrey/ors/ors.md

 original studies in question.

-Against these high profile cases of scientific fraud we must also be cognizant of less well recognized, but arguably more widespread and therefor damaging forms of questionable scientific practices such as post-hoc theorizing, data fishing and so called p-hacking .
-Estimates of the prevalence of dubious practices in psychological research, such as collecting more data after seeing whether results were significant or excluding data after looking at the impact of doing so, approach 100\% suggesting that rather than the exception, questionable research practices may constitute the "de facto research norm" [@John:2012fk pp.
+Against these high profile cases of scientific fraud we must also be cognizant of less well recognized, but arguably more widespread and damaging forms of questionable scientific practices such as post-hoc theorizing, data fishing and so called p-hacking.
+Estimates of the prevalence of dubious practices such as collecting more data after seeing whether results were significant or excluding data after looking at the impact of doing so, approach 100\% suggesting that rather than the exception, questionable research practices may constitute the "de facto research norm" [@John:2012fk pp.  525].
-525].

-At IRSR we have noticed an alarming increase in the number of blatant cases of double-submissions.
-As part of the submission process authors are required to check a box that indicates the manuscript is their original work and is not under consideration at any other journal.
-Most other journals have the same requirements so in the cases where this practice is caught, the offending authors have lied at least twice.

 ## Data Hoarding
 Several of these high profile cases of scientific fraud or error were uncovered because other researchers had access to the data and methods employed in the problematic studies.
-In order for the network effects of open science to kick in a necessary condition will be that data underlying research projects be made accessible to the wider research community.
+In order for science's error-correction mechanisms to kick in a necessary condition will be that data underlying research projects be made accessible to the wider research community.
 Unfortunately, current institutional constraints and individual practices are standing in the way of